What is Pre – Arrival Declaration?

 The imported goods are subjected to selectivity which determines whether the goods are directly released (GREEN), undergo documentary check /scanned (YELLOW) or physically verified (RED).
 The determination of the selectivity is done by the system through the use of risk management whereby the parameters including origin of the goods, importer, Agent and type of goods.
 Goods are examined and released from Port, border station or Airport.

-- CFA will get Amendment Acceptance Notice once amendment they sent passes the validation check.
-If the officer rejects the amendment CFA will get Amendment Rejection Notice for TANSAD; otherwise officer will work on the document classification, valuation and verification.
+- CFA will get Amendment Acceptance Notice once amendment and validation check are completed.
+If the officer rejects the amendment CFA will get Amendment Rejection Notice for TANSAD, otherwise officer will rework on the document classification, valuation and verification

 - CFA has to accept or object the Assessment Notice